-Supervisory staff is skilled in a variety of treatment models including behavior therapy, cognitive behavior therapy, and dialectical behavior therapy.
+Supervisory staff is skilled in a variety of broad treatment models including behavior therapy, cognitive behavior therapy, and dialectical behavior therapy.
 Fellows become familiar with these approaches as well as their application to case needs.
 Emphasis is placed on evidence-based practices.
 Specialty supervision is arranged when needed for patients referred from such specialized WJCS programs as trauma, youth with problematic sexual behavior and developmental disabilities.
+Trainings in specialized trauma treatments is facilitated by WJCS.